dectalk/dectalk/README.md

 # DECtalk

-These files were shared by their original developer [late Edward Bruckert](https://bluegrasspals.com/pipermail/dectalk/2020-June/005253.html) on the DECtalk list in [Oct](https://bluegrasspals.com/pipermail/dectalk/2015-October/004517.html)/[Nov](https://bluegrasspals.com/pipermail/dectalk/2015-November/004535.html) 2015 and preserved on a HTTP server on [grossgang.com](http://datajake.braillescreen.net/tts/DECtalk%20source%20code%20archive/Ad%202.zip).
-Another developer also added more code in 09/2022 which is also preserved in the [grossgang.com keybase filesystem](http://datajake.braillescreen.net/tts/DECtalk%20source%20code%20archive/).
+These files were shared by their original developer [late Edward Bruckert](https://bluegrasspals.com/pipermail/dectalk/2020-June/005253.html) on the DECtalk list in [Oct](https://bluegrasspals.com/pipermail/dectalk/2015-October/004517.html)/[Nov](https://bluegrasspals.com/pipermail/dectalk/2015-November/004535.html) 2015 and preserved on a HTTP server on [datajake.braillescreen.net](http://datajake.braillescreen.net/tts/DECtalk%20source%20code%20archive/Ad%202.zip).
+Another developer also added more code in 09/2022 which is also preserved in the [same location](http://datajake.braillescreen.net/tts/DECtalk%20source%20code%20archive/).

 Try it out with our WASM builds: https://webspeak.terminal.ink/